nwg-piotr/nwg-iso/README.md

 ## AUR helpers

 Nwg-shell comes with the [baph](https://bitbucket.org/natemaia/baph) (Basic AUR Package Helper) preinstalled.
 It's simple and it just works.
-Starting from nwg-shell-config 0.5.24, support for [yay](https://github.com/Jguer/yay) aur helper has been added.
+Starting from nwg-shell-config 0.5.24, support for [yay](https://github.com/Jguer/yay) AUR helper has been added.
 If you install the `yay` or `yay-bin` package, yay will be used instead of baph, as well by the tray notification applet, as by the `nwg-system-update` script.